apostrophecms/apostrophe/README.md

 ### Configuring Jot

-You'll need to `npm install` jot in your project, as well as `uploadfs`, `mongodb` and `express`.
+You'll need to `npm install` the `node-jot` npm package in your project, as well as `uploadfs`, `mongodb` and `express`.
 You might consider using [http://github.com/boutell/appy](appy), which eases the burden of setting up a typical Express app that supports all the usual stuff.
 But it's not a requirement.

 Here's the `initJot` function of the provided sample application `wiki.js`.
 Notice this function invokes a callback when it's done. `wiki.js` makes good use of the `async` module to carry out its initialization tasks elegantly.